 By Carrie Schwab-Pomerantz, Charles Schwab & Co., Inc.

-- Want to make smarter financial decisions in 2017?
+Want to make smarter financial decisions?
 Start by focusing on the key elements that should comprise your financial knowledge base.

 It’s that time again.
 And while you may have promised yourself to be smarter about your finances in 2017, we all know that New Year’s resolutions are notoriously ineffective.
 Despite our best intentions, the vast majority of us simply don’t follow through.
 So this year, instead of making an overwhelming list of things to do, I’m suggesting that you focus on a few concrete things you need to know.
 In other words, if you educate yourself about your finances, you’ll be laying the foundation for success by building the right financial knowledge base.